-26 1. characterize performance of full scale LAr-TPC module
+27 1. characterize performance of full scale LAr-TPC module

-27 2. verify functionality of cold LAr-TPC electronics under LAr cryogenic condi 28 tions
+28 2. verify functionality of cold LAr-TPC electronics under LAr cryogenic condi 29 tions

-- 29 3. perform full-scale structural test under LAr cryogenic conditions - 30 4. study performance of the photon detection system - 5. verify argon contamination levels and associated mitigation procedures
+- 30 3. perform full-scale structural test under LAr cryogenic conditions - 4. study performance of the photon detection system

-6. develop and test installation procedures for full-scale detector components

-7. test and evaluate the performance of detector calibration tools (e.g. laser system)

-8. identify flaws and inefficiencies in the manufacturing process measure the detector calorimetric response for hadronic and electromagnetic showers

-In order to achieve these measurements, the detector will need to accurately identify and measure the energy of the particles produced in neutrino interactions with argon, which will range from hundreds of MeV to several GeV.

-More specifically, the goals of the prototype detector beam test measurements include the the use of a charged particle beam to:

-- 12 2. study e/γ -separation capabilities

-- 3. measure event reconstruction efficiencies as a function of energy and particle

-type

-4. measure performance of particle identification algorithms as function of energy for realistic detector conditions

-- 5. assess single particle track calibration and reconstruction - 6. validate accuracy of Monte Carlo simulations for relevant energy ranges and directions - 20 7. study other topics with the collected data sets - (a) pion interaction kinematics and cross sections - (b) kaon interaction cross section to characterize proton decay backgrounds - (c) muon capture for charge identification

-The CERN single-phase detector and beam test program is in preparation and an invited technical proposal [?] to the CERN SPSC will be submitted in June 2015.
-The plan foresees the first beam data run in 2018, before the long shutdown of the LHC.
-Experience gained from construction, installation, and commissioning of the CERN single-phase prototype detector as well as performance tests with cosmic ray data are expected to lead to an optimization of equivalent phases of the DUNE Far Detector.
+5. verify argon contamination levels and associated mitigation procedures 1 6. develop and test installation procedures for full-scale detector components 2 7. test and evaluate the performance of detector calibration tools (e.g. laser sys-3 tem) 4 8. identify flaws and inefficiencies in the manufacturing process 5 In order to achieve these measurements, the detector will need to accurately 6 identify and measure the energy of the particles produced in neutrino interactions 7 with argon, which will range from hundreds of MeV to several GeV.
+8 More specifically, the goals of the prototype detector beam test measurements g include the the use of a charged particle beam to: 10 1. measure the detector calorimetric response for hadronic and electromagnetic 11 showers 12 2. study $e/\gamma$ -separation capabilities 13 3. measure event reconstruction efficiencies as a function of energy and particle 14 type 15 4. measure performance of particle identification algorithms as function of energy 16 for realistic detector conditions 17 5. assess single particle track calibration and reconstruction 18 6. validate accuracy of Monte Carlo simulations for relevant energy ranges and 19 directions 20 7. study other topics with the collected data sets 21 (a) pion interaction kinematics and cross sections 22 (b) kaon interaction cross section to characterize proton decay backgrounds 23 (c) muon capture for charge identification 24 The CERN single-phase detector and beam test program is in preparation and 25 an invited technical proposal ? to the CERN SPSC will be submitted in June 2015.
+26 The plan foresees the first beam data run in 2018, before the long shutdown of the 27 LHC.
+Experience gained from construction, installation, and commissioning of the 28 CERN single-phase prototype detector as well as performance tests with cosmic ray 29 data are expected to lead to an optimization of equivalent phases of the DUNE Far 30

+31 Detector.